mo-sharif/Mosh-UI-template/README.md

 - Landing pages built using Angular.
 - Can be used as a front end template for your website.
-- Requet resources from your blog or any API and loop over content.
+- Request resources from your blog or any API and loop over content.
 - Featuring 20 components and 4 color variations.

 ## live demo